 To get the most out of an education Twitter chat, participants should not only respond to the host's prompts, but also to other participants' tweets.
 The host's roll is to supply thoughtful questions and encourage conversation—the participants' roll is to share their thoughts and engage with others' perspectives on the topic.
 Responding to tweets and following other participants is also a great way to grow your personal learning network (PLN) and to connect with other educators.

 How do I Participate in an #OK2Ask Twitter Chat?

 - Check out our schedule of our upcoming Twitter chats for educators and follow us on Twitter (@SFLOK2Ask)

-- Choose a Twitter tool such as tchat.io or TweetChat to follow the #OK2Ask hashtag
+- Search #OK2Ask on Twitter or use a tool such as tchat.io to follow the hashtag.

-- Introduce yourself - tell others participating in the chat what you do and where you are located.
+- Begin the chat by introducing yourself!
+Tell other participants what you do and where you're located.

-- Make sure to add the hashtag #OK2Ask to your tweet so that others following the conversation can find your contributions to the chat.
+- End every tweet with the hashtags #OK2Ask #TeachersFirst so that others following the conversation can find your contributions to the chat.

-- Add to your PLN (Personalized Learning Network) by following participants in the chat whose contributions seem interesting to you.
+- Grow your PLN (personal learning network) by following participants in the chat whose contributions are interesting to you.